Kamen Petkov: Works

-Only in Plovdiv Arch.
-Kamen Petkov designed and built about 800 buildings.
-Moreover, his work are the houses of Orozov and Shipkov in city Kazanlak (later used for the Town Council), the house of Dr. T. Vitanov in city Vidin (subsequently used for the Youth House), the Bulgarian National Bank in city Burgas.
-Pretty houses in Plovdiv are already demolished – Samokovlieva house, demolished during the construction of the tunnel under Nebet, house Kalchev, replacing the Party House and many others – one torn down for new construction, others collapsed the time.
+Petkov's work also includes the houses of Orozov and Shipkov in Kazanlak (later used for the Town Council), the house of Dr. T. Vitanov in Vidin (subsequently used for the Youth House), and the Bulgarian National Bank in Burgas.
+Several houses that Petkov designed have been destroyed – Samokovlieva house was demolished during the construction of a tunnel under Nebet, house Kalchev, replacing the Party House and many others – one torn down for new construction, others collapsed the time.

-Some designed by the architect.
-K. Petkov buildings require distinctly in the architectural appearance of the city.
-They still mark the major ensembles of the center and outlines the architectural skeleton of Plovdiv after the Liberation.
+Petkov's buildings are distinct and form part of the architectural appearance of Plovdiv's city centre, creating an 'architectural skeleton' after the Liberation.